-I was never quite sure whether I liked handheld shower heads or not.
-It always annoyed me that they move around in their holder, or that you had to pick them up and unwind the hose in order to use them.
+I was never quite sure whether I liked handheld showerheads or not.
+It always annoyed me that they moved around in their holders and that you had to pick them up and unwind the hose in order to use them.
 But it wasn't until I got really frustrated with the one in my current granny-house that I began to wonder seriously what good they were.

 - Gather materials: Crescent wrench, soft cloth, old toothbrush, baking soda.

-- Remove the current shower head - Using the wrench and soft cloth to protect the chrome, turn the shower head to the left (counterclockwise) until it comes off.
+- Remove the current showerhead: Using the wrench and soft cloth to protect the chrome, turn the showerhead to the left (counterclockwise) until it comes off.

-- Clean the threads - Using the toothbrush and some baking soda, scrub any rust and dirt off the shower arm threads.
+- Clean the threads: Using the toothbrush and some baking soda, scrub any rust and dirt off the shower arm threads.

-- Install the mount - Wrap plumber's tape around the threads a few times, then screw on the mount, turning to the right.
+- Install the mount: Wrap plumber's tape around the threads a few times, then screw on the mount, turning to the right.
 Tighten with the wrench and soft cloth, making sure the outlet ends up facing down.

-- Insert the hand-held shower head - Wrap plumber's tape around the threads on the mount, itself.
-Screw on the hand-held shower head hose.
+- Insert the handheld showerhead: Wrap plumber's tape around the threads on the mount, itself.
+Screw on the handheld shower head hose.
 Turn the water on and test for leaks.
-Hang the shower head in its new bracket.
+Hang the showerhead in its new bracket.

 - You can shower without a hose getting in the way.